joellord/openshift-atlas/README.md

 From the +Add menu again, go to "All Services" in "Developer Catalog", and seach for "Atlas".
 Scroll down and pick "MongoDB Atlas Cloud Database Service".
 Click on "Add to Topology".

+Note: If you don't want to create a new database, you should be able to use the one you created with the Atlas operator.

 From the Provider Account dropdown, pick openshift-mongodb.
-Then pick a database from the list below.
-If you followed the Atlas Operator steps, you should have a "test-cluster" available to you.
+Then, click on the "Create New Database Instance" on the right side, just above the list of existing databases.

+In the "Create New Instance" form, use the following values.

+Database Provider: MongoDB Atlas Cloud Database Service Provider Account: openshift-mongodb
+Instance Name: my-new-instance
+Project Name: my-new-project

+In Atlas, you should now see a new project called my-new-project (you might need to fresh the page).
+If you select that project, you will see a new cluster called my-new-instance being created.

+Note: You will need to wait 2-3 minutes for the cluster to be deployed.

+Once again, from the +Add menu, go to "All Services" in "Developer Catalog", seach for "Atlas", and pick "MongoDB Atlas Cloud Database Service".
 Click on "Add to Topology".

+In the Provider Account dropdown, pick "openshift-mongodb".
+From the list of available database instances, pick the newly created "my-new-instance".
+Click on Add to Topology.

 From the Topology view, you should now see the Database as a Service Connection (DBSC).